 Repossessed collateral mainly represents the land and production premises.
 The Group is not going to use repossessed collateral in its own operations.
-The Group is currently assessing the possibility of disposal of the assets in the future.
+The Group has a plan for disposal of repossessed collateral within a certain time horizon that is updated and monitored on a regular basis.